python-pillow/Pillow/README.rst

 .. image:: https://travis-ci.org/python-imaging/Pillow.png

-Pillow is the "friendly" PIL fork, by Alex Clark.
-PIL is the Python Imaging Library, by Fredrik Lundh.
+Pillow is the "friendly" PIL fork by Alex Clark and Contributors.
+PIL is the Python Imaging Library by Fredrik Lundh and Contributors.

 Introduction
 ------------

 The fork author's goal is to foster active development of PIL through:

+- Continuous integration testing via Travis-CI
-- Publicized development activity
+- Publicized development activity on GitHub
-- Solicitation for community contributions
 - Regular releases to the Python Packaging Index
+- Solicitation for community contributions and involvement on Imaging-SIG

 Why a fork?
 -----------

 PIL is not setuptools compatible.
 Please see http://mail.python.org/pipermail/image-sig/2010-August/006480.html for a more detailed explanation.
-Also, PIL's current bi-yearly (or greater) release schedule is unable to accomodate the number and frequency of issues reported.
+Also, PIL's current bi-yearly (or greater) release schedule is too infrequent to accomodate the large number and frequency of issues reported.

 What about image code bugs?
 ---------------------------